Diffusion Models are Secretly Zero-Shot 3DGS Harmonizers: Related Work

-In 3DGS, each Gaussian is characterized by its mean $\mathbf{\mu}$, covariance $\mathbf{\Sigma}$, rotation (via quaternion $\mathbf{q}$), and scaling (via vector $\mathbf{s}$), opacity $o_i$, and color information $\mathbf{c}_i$, which is view-dependent and modeled via spherical harmonics.
-Rendering is performed by projecting Gaussians onto the image plane and compositing their contributions through alpha blending.
+In 3DGS, a scene is represented by a set of 3D Gaussians, where each Gaussian is characterized by its mean $\mathbf{\mu}$, covariance $\mathbf{\Sigma}$ (represented by a quaternion $\mathbf{q}$ and scaling vector $\mathbf{s}$), opacity $o_i$, and color information $\mathbf{c}_i$, which is view-dependent and modeled by spherical harmonics (SH).
+Rendering is performed by projecting Gaussians onto the image plane and compositing their contributions through alpha blending~\citep{3dgs_original}, a technique that combines semi-transparent elements based on their opacities, to produce the final pixel colors.
 In summary, a scene is represented as a collection of Gaussians, each with parameters $\{\mathbf{\mu}_i, \mathbf{s}_i, \mathbf{q}_i, o_i, \mathbf{c}_i\}$.

-Recent advancements improve its scalability~\cite{hierarchicalgaussians24}, deblurring~\cite{zhao2024bad, peng2024bags}, dynamic scenes~\cite{wu20244d}, and integration with diffusion-based generative models for 3D content creation~\cite{tang2023dreamgaussian} and scene editing~\cite{chen2024gaussianeditor}.
-From the best of our knowledge this is the first work addressing 3D Object insertion problem for objects and scenes in 3DGS representation through diffusion-based optimization.
+Recent advancements in 3DGS have improved its scalability~\citep{hierarchicalgaussians24}, deblurring~\citep{zhao2024bad, peng2024bags}, handling of dynamic scenes~\citep{wu20244d}, integration with diffusion-based generative models for 3D content creation~\citep{tang2023dreamgaussian}, and scene editing~\citep{chen2024gaussianeditor}.
+From the best of our knowledge this is the first work effectively addressing 3D object insertion problem for objects and scenes in the 3DGS representation through diffusion-based optimization.